dsjardim/fraud-detection-mlops/doc/bp-part-2.md

 ## Data Preparation and Model Training

-The next step in our pipeline is data preprocessing, followed by the model training and validation steps.
+The next part in our pipeline is data preprocessing, followed by the model training and validation steps.
 For the first part, we've created a script called ```preprocessing.py```, and within it, we have several data processing methods we can use, such as data sampling, outliers detection and missing values treatments and dimensionality reduction.
 It's important to highlight that all these methods were extracted on this public [notebook][5] available on Kaggle.

 Our develop pipeline ends with the ```train.py``` script, and you can easily access to the full code in [here][6].
 There, we put all the steps together and link them all.
 Therefore, after downloading the dataset, we go through the preprocessing step in order to treat outliers and split the original data into subsets of data.